M-Minkov/TimeAPI/README.md

 # TimeAPI_Project
- Project inspired by FreeCodeCamp, creating a time-stamp API.
+ Project inspired by FreeCodeCamp, creating a time-stamp API microservice.

  Pass a date into the /api/:date? parameter, to call a GET request, which will return a JSON file containing: